August 14, 2020 | Covid-19 | Posted by Bob Greene, Senior HR Industry Analyst at Ascentis

 Reopening America Part II: Who Works Where, and Managing Liability

-[Ed.
-Note: In this second in a series, we offer observations and best practice guidance on the role that Human Capital Management can play in guiding your business to a safer reopening.]
+PLEASE NOTE: In this second of its series, we offer observations and best practice guidance on the role that Human Capital Management can play in guiding your business to a safer reopening.

 In our last column (posted July 24), we reviewed the regulatory basis upon which employers must ensure they have taken the necessary steps to keep their workforces safe from the coronavirus.